ashleyallender/Getting-and-Cleaning-Data/README.md

 - A tidy data set
 - A link to a Github repository with your script for performing the analysis
 - A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md

-- A README.md in the repo with your scripts.
-This repo explains how all of the scripts work and how they are connected.
+- A README.md in the repo with your scripts; this repo explains how all of the scripts work and how they are connected